In Bankruptcy do You Have to Pay Credit Card Debt With Your 401K Funds?

 However, if you are struggling to pay off debts that are a result of a life changing emergency, this is one option that is open to you.

-If you understand your debt is the result of overspending and under budgeting, do you have to pay credit card debt with 401k?
+If you understand your debt is the result of overspending and under budgeting, are you then forced to use your 401k?

 Of course not and you should not take that path until you have created a workable budget that will avoid making the same mistakes of overspending going forward.